 How did I get here?

 I was born in Brighton in the mid 1960s and have a vague memory of standing with my father at the end of West Pier, bright, breezy and full of wonder.
 I painted my first oil at the age of seven, receiving for my birthday a Painting-By-Numbers kit.
-Frustrated by the need to daub all those tiny fragments of the final image, I decided to paint my own scene of a tractor ploughing a field with much more enthusiasm.
+Frustrated by the need to daub all those tiny fragments to make the final image, with much more enthusiasm I decided to paint my own scene of a tractor ploughing a field .
 My second oil painting was done at 18 and the third at 48.
 I prefer water-based media.

-In the summer of '88 I drove to Las Vegas, caught a bus to LA and thence a plane to Sydney where I stayed for a while.
-I drew a few cartoons, had a comic strip published in Viz, and throughout this time filled many sketchbooks with drawings, using a pen carved to a nib from a bamboo stick and sepia ink (see the drawings below).
-As if Sydney wasn't hot enough I bought a van and relocated to Darwin, got a job, had a tropically dreamy time of it all, then some months later, drove back to Sydney where I met a very beautiful Australian woman and subsequently enjoyed a few wonderfully torrid years together.
+In the summer of '88 I drove a Chevrolet Z28 to Las Vegas, caught a bus to LA and thence a plane to Sydney where I stayed for a while.
+I worked as a theatrical set builder drew cartoons, and had a comic strip published in Viz.
+Throughout this time I filled many sketchbooks with drawings, using a pen carved to a nib from a bamboo stick and sepia ink (see the drawings below).
+As if Sydney wasn't hot enough I bought a van and relocated to Darwin, got a job, had a tropically dreamy time of it all, then some months later, drove back to Sydney where I met a very beautiful Australian woman, we subsequently enjoyed a few wonderfully torrid years together.

 Travel Sketches 1988-1994